 Carefully place the charcoal chimney fire starter to the side.
 Even though most will cool rapidly, there is still a lot of heat involved.
 Beware of little fingers, if any are around.

 Now, enjoy the cooking!

-As promised, you can find some great can’t miss charcoal chimney starter options by following the link below.
-These are all tried and true, highly rated charcoal chimney starters and I am positive you will be able to find the best option to fit your budget and needs.
+As promised, you can find some great can’t-miss charcoal chimney starter options by following the link below.
+These are all tried and true, highly-rated charcoal chimney starters.
+I am positive you will be able to find the best option to fit your budget and needs.

 Check them out, and see which one works best for you.
-If you’ve found one that works well for you, or have any feedback, let me know!
-I am always happy to hear new and improved ways to use the grill.
+If you’ve found one that works well, or have any feedback, let me know!
+I am always happy to hear about new and improved ways to use the grill.

 Now It’s Your Turn